Self-supervised learning: Non-contrastive self-supervised learning

 Non-contrastive self-supervised learning (NCSSL) uses only positive examples.
 Counterintuitively, NCSSL converges on a useful local minimum rather than reaching a trivial solution, with zero loss.
 For the example of binary classification, it would trivially learn to classify each example as positive.
 Effective NCSSL requires an extra predictor on the online side that does not back-propagate on the target side.

+Joint-Embedding and Predictive Architectures

+A major class of self-supervised learning moves beyond contrastive pairs, instead maximizing the agreement between views while preventing collapse through statistical constraints.
+Rooted in Deep Canonical Correlation Analysis (Deep CCA), this approach includes Joint-Embedding Architectures (JEA) like Barlow Twins and VICReg, which enforce covariance constraints to learn invariant representations without negative sampling.
+Deep Latent Variable Path Modelling (DLVPM) generalizes this to multimodal systems, using path models to enforce correlation and orthogonality across diverse data types.

+In 2022 Yann LeCun introduced Joint-Embedding Predictive Architectures (JEPA) as a step towards decision making, reasoning, and autonomous human intelligence in machines, including self-improvement through autonomous learning.
+Founded in representation learning, LeCun included the concept of a “world model” in JEPA which aims to enable machines to replicate human intellect by providing machines with a concept for the world in which they exist.

+Unlike autoencoders, JEPAs operate entirely in latent space, avoiding pixel-level noise to focus on semantic structure.
+Rather than just learning invariance, JEPAs learn by predicting masked latent representations from visible context.
+JEPA has been applied to domains such as image analysis, audio processing, and motion in images and video.

 Comparison with other forms of machine learning

 SSL belongs to supervised learning methods insofar as the goal is to generate a classified output from the input.
 At the same time, however, it does not require the explicit use of labeled input-output pairs.
 Instead, correlations, metadata embedded in the data, or domain knowledge present in the input are implicitly and autonomously extracted from the data.
 These supervisory signals, extracted from the data, can then be used for training.

 SSL is similar to unsupervised learning in that it does not require labels in the sample data.
 Unlike unsupervised learning, however, learning is not done using inherent data structures.

 Semi-supervised learning combines supervised and unsupervised learning, requiring only a small portion of the learning data be labeled.

 In transfer learning, a model designed for one task is reused on a different task.